 The WBEA has an internal audit program that follows the same procedures as the Alberta EPA; however, the WBEA applies stricter audit criteria allowing the WBEA to initiate investigations and potential maintenance repairs before an AMS analyzer would fail Alberta EPAs audit.
-Three internal audits were conducted in the second quarter (Table 6).
+Six internal audits were conducted in this quarter (Table 6).